WHERE TO STAY IN ANTALYA?

 You will also find a lot of restaurants in İnönü Street.
 There was a mix of foreign tourists and some locals eating in restaurants in this street, so perhaps it could be an option for you to consider.

-However, in line with my policy of only eating in places where Turks eat, I found the Paçacı Şemsi Merkez restaurant.
+However, in line with my policy of only eating in places where the Turks eat, I found the Paçacı Şemsi Merkez restaurant.
 Food in this place was fabulous and much cheaper than what I would’ve had to pay in any of the touristic restaurants in the Old Town.

 I went there nearly every evening.
-Each time, I was the only foreigner, otherwise the clientele was the local Turkish people.
+Each time I was the only foreigner, otherwise the clientele was the local Turkish people.
 If you want to try the excellent Turkish cuisine, I suggest that you go to this restaurant.

-The alternative is to choose a hotel near the beach but, in that case, you will have to travel to the centre in the evening.
+The alternative is to choose a hotel near the beach, but in that case you will have to travel to the centre in the evening.

 Well, that’s the way it works in Antalya and there is no way around.